Z4K1-Dev/hydra/DOC/PLAN.md

 ## Conclusion

-ZadPress aims to become the leading SEO-focused website builder platform with a modular plugin system.
+Hydra Platform aims to become the leading website builder platform with a modular plugin system.
 The architecture is designed for scalability, security, and performance while maintaining flexibility for future enhancements.
 The development plan focuses on delivering a minimum viable product quickly while building a solid foundation for future growth.

-The combination of modern technologies (Next.js, tRPC, Prisma) with a business model focused on SEO optimization and white-label opportunities positions ZadPress for success in the competitive website builder market.
+The combination of modern technologies (Next.js, tRPC, Prisma) with a business model and white-label opportunities positions Hydra Platform for success in the competitive website builder market.